femga/rdr3_discoveries/Controls/README.md

 InteractionLockOn 2
 ```

 Remember that the default context for all other control_types is false.
-And resetting to "default" happens like this:
+And to reset to "default" you need to do this:

 ```lua
 SetControlContext(0, GetHashKey("OnFoot")) -- or OnMount or InVehicle or other current control